-On Wednesday, November 11, 7:30 PM, Joosje Duk performs her one-woman show “Waiting for What?” at United Solo in New York, the world’s largest solo theater festival.
+Wednesday, November 11, 7:30 PM, Joosje Duk performs her one-woman show “Waiting for What?” at United Solo in NY.

 Together with Lily van Leeuwen, Joosje Duk wrote “Waiting for What?”
 In this comedy piece, Joosje plays a young girl stuck in an indefinable space, somewhere in the waiting room between life and death, waiting for the film about her life to begin.
 While waiting, she leads the audience through this film of her life.
 She speaks about her past, how she ended up in the waiting room, what her dreams were, what she achieved in her short lifespan, and how she died.
 During her telling of the story an old-fashioned film count-down screen appears.
 But will the film ever begin?